 The bonus of using OutSystems, a platform that includes low-code development features, is that it’s much faster to build anything when compared to traditional development.
 New features and touchpoints can all be developed in weeks instead of years — and that last mile is reduced to just a “final inch”.

 All of this, without compromising the experience quality or being limited in any way — if you can dream it, you can build it.
-That’s why OutSystems is a leader in Gartner’s MXDP Magic Quadrant.
+That’s why OutSystems was named a Customers' Choice Gartner’s Peer Insights.

 Customer expectations on what a frictionless experience means keep rising and, in order to meet them, companies need to create high-quality applications for an increasing number of touchpoints.

 But to get there, companies need to adapt.
 Traditional development approaches and design systems served us well, but in a multiexperience world they are no longer enough.
 Creating an experience system with a high-performance low-code platform gives you the agility to deliver digital experiences faster and consistently.

 By using a reusable component-based architecture that allows you to standardize and scale experience best-practices, it enables you to take back control of your digital customer experience.
 This means you can launch new digital products and services that meet your customers needs, when and where they need you — and most importantly, before your competitors do.

 If you want to learn more about creating multiexperience journeys, and how users review the top MXDP vendors, take a look at Gartner's Peer Insights.